15 Different Types of Australian Parrots

 by Degilbo on flickr is licensed under CC BY-NC-ND 2.0

-The sulfur-crested cockatoo is one of the Australian parrots that is noisy.
+The sulfur-crested cockatoo is one of the noisy Australian parrots.

 It’s a social bird that makes its home in tropical northern Australia.